DataDog/documentation/content/en/continuous_integration/guides/pipeline_data_model.md

 ## Overview

 This guide describes how to programmatically set up pipeline executions in CI Visibility and defines the types of pipeline execution that CI Visibility supports.
+What is depicted here applies to pipelines created with the [public API](https://docs.datadoghq.com/api/latest/ci-visibility-pipelines/#send-pipeline-event).
+Other CI provider integrations might differ.

 ## Data model